Bertha B. Morley: Principal at Anatolia College in Thessaloniki

 Anatolia College reopened in Thessaloniki, Greece in 1924.
-In 1929, Morley returned to Anatolia College, and took up a position as principal of the Girl's School.
-She served as principal of the Girl's School until the invasion of Greece by Germany in World War II, at which point she returned to the United States.
+In 1929, Morley returned to Anatolia College, and took up a position as principal of the Girls' School.
+She served as principal of the Girls' School until the invasion of Greece by Germany in World War II, at which point she returned to the United States.

 Later life

 Bertha Morley returned to Ohio in 1941.
 In 1945 she was granted the status of Missionary Emeritus by the American Board of Commissioners for Foreign Missions.
 She moved to California in 1949 to help care for her ailing sister Lucy Mary Morley Marden.

 Bertha Morley died March 22, 1973, in Claremont, California.